jill-c-davis/personal/README.md

-# development
+# Personal

-- this repository is where my projects involving development live
+- This repository is a collection of my personal projects.